camunda/infra-global-github-actions/rerun-failed-run/README.md

 # rerun-failed-run

-This reusable workflow can be used to retrigger in GitHub Actions workflows to automatically retrigger them if they failed and contain a specific error message in their build logs.
+This reusable workflow can be used in GitHub Actions workflows to automatically retrigger them if they failed and contain a specific error message in their build logs.

 ## Usage

 The workflow can be invoked with the aid of the GitHub CLI from another workflow.
-In case the calling workflow does not belong in the same repository the designated GitHub App Token should be generated in order to allow the invocation.
-For that purpose, a github app is already set up, and its credentials can be found in the following Vault secret paths:
+In case the calling workflow is not in the same repository, the designated GitHub App Token should be generated to allow the invocation.
+For that purpose, a GitHub app is already set up, and its credentials can be found in the following Vault secret paths:

 ```
 secret/data/products/infra/ci/retrigger-gha-workflow RETRIGGER_APP_KEY;
 secret/data/products/infra/ci/retrigger-gha-workflow RETRIGGER_APP_ID;
 ```

-You can customize how many times you want the workflow to retrigger your job by configuring the number of attempts in the job level.
-See th example provided below for more information.
+You can specify how many times you want the workflow to retrigger your job by configuring the number of attempts at the job level.
+It is crucial to always specify the retry limit to avoid the risk of running in a loop.
+See the example provided below for more information.

 ## Inputs